Abdul-AZ/Ainan/README.md

 1. Open commandline window on project directory.
 2. Type "premake5 vsYOUR_VISUAL_STUDIO_VERSION", so for me it was "premake5 vs2017".
-3. Open the newly generated Buid directory and open Simple-Bezier-Curve-OpenGL.sln.
+3. Open the newly generated sln file from the build folder.
-4. Build and run the executable in VisualStudio
+4. Build and run the executable in VisualStudio.

-Similar steps can be made to build for systems other than windows but I do not guarantee they will work for now.
+Similar steps can be made to build for systems other than windows (other than that you have to get a version of premake that is specific for your platform, basically grab the latest release of [Premake](https://github.com/premake/premake-core) for your OS) but I do not guarantee they will work for now.

 # Documentation
 Still to be made, I'm planning to slowly build it through time.
 It will be available through the wiki page of this repository.